Interested in starting your own online clothing store? Well, you’re in luck, because now’s the perfect time to do it!

 There’s plenty of decisions to be made when it comes to setting up an online store.
 The first one being – why go online at all?

 To answer this question, let’s look at a few figures.

 Although the battle between online and offline shopping is still on, online shopping is becoming increasingly popular – 4 in 5 Americans make an online purchase every month, and it is reported that 51% of Americans prefer online to in-store shopping.

 So, internet shopping remains a powerful force and it’s now moving to mobile devices.
 Mobile commerce – mcommerce – now makes up 63.5% of all global ecommerce transactions, and is projected to continue increasing.
 That’s why the next step for ecommerce retailers is to make sure online shopping is easy on any device.

-But there are still pros and cons to setting up your business online as opposed to offline:
+But there are still pros and cons to starting an ecommerce business.

 Pros to an online shop:

 - No rent, no utility bills, and no staff – perfect for your debut and less of a risk and financial burden.

 - Building your online store via an ecommerce platform will save you a lot of time.

 - To make your life even easier, you could use a fulfillment service like Printful for your store.
 That way you don’t have to worry about stock or shipments, all you do is set up your online store and focus on creating and marketing your products.